 Students and members of the faculty of the university have an obligation to uphold the highest standards of scholarship.
 Plagiarism and other forms of cheating will not be tolerated.
-When the student has violated the integrity of the academic community, an instructor may recommend that the student be brought before the Committee on Academic Integrity (https:// www.samfoxschool.wustl.edu/files/Final_12-6_Architecture %20Graduate%20Al%20Policy-1_final2.pdf).
+When the student has violated the integrity of the academic community, an instructor may recommend that the student be brought before the Committee on Academic Integrity.